slicebox/slicebox/README.md

 Installation
 ------------

+We provide two types of installers, either a zip-file suitable for installation on any system, or `deb/rpm` packages for Debian/Red Hat Linux.
+The linux installers are easiest to use, slicebox will be setup and ready to use upon installation.
+The zip-file variant requires a little more configuration as described below.

+### Universal zip package

 * Download a zipped distribution of slicebox from [Bintray](https://bintray.com/karlsjostrand/slicebox/universal/_latestVersion).
 * Unzip onto a suitable server computer.
 Any computer which is always on and which has a fixed (local or public) IP address will do.
 * Configure the service by editing [conf/slicebox.conf](./src/main/resources/application.conf).
 In particular, the administrator (superuser) username and password can be configured as well as the hostname and port of the service.
 * The `bin` folder contains start scripts for Windows and Linux/Unix/Mac OS.
-Make sure the service is started on server startup.

-### Windows
+### Windows - running Slicebox as a scheduled task

 Slicebox does not (yet) provide an installer for Windows which configures slicebox to run as a Windows service.
 A similar behavior can be achieved using "Scheduled Tasks" in Windows.